-Web Page Item Description Fast Blink ?
-Strobe will blink ON at the specified brightness then OFF five times per second during the duration of the event.
-Color 🛜 Select desired color (only one may be chosen).
-Brightness 🛜 How bright the strobe will blink when the sensor is triggered.
-This is the maximum brightness for "fade" type scenes.
-Red 🛜 The red LED value for the Sensor.
-Green 🛜 The green LED value for the Sensor.
-Blue ?
-The blue LED value for the Sensor.
-Preview Use this button to preview the strobe flashing behavior for the Sensor Strobe Settings .
-Intrusion Sensor Settings Flash Button LED ?
-When selected, the Call button LED will flash until the intrusion sensor is deactivated (roughly 10 times/second).
-Activate Relay 🛜 When selected, the device's on-board relay will be activated until the intrusion sensor is deactivated.
-Make call to extension 🛜 When selected, the device will call an extension when the intrusion sensor is activated.
+Web Page Item Description Door Sensor Settings Door Sensor Normally Closed ?
+Select the inactive state of the door sensor.
+The door sensor is also known as the Sense Input on the device's terminal block.
+Door Open Timeout (in seconds) ?
+The time (in seconds) the device will wait before it performs an action when the on-board door sensor is activated.
+The action(s) performed are based on the configured Door Sensor Settings below.
+Enter up to 5 digits.
+Flash Button LED ?
+When selected, the Call button LED will flash until the on-board door sensor is deactivated (roughly 10 times/second).
+Activate Relay ?
+When selected, the device's on-board relay will be activated until the on-board door sensor is deactivated.
+Make call to extension ?
+When selected, the device will call an extension when the on- board door sensor is activated.
 Use the Dial Out Extension field below to specify the extension the device will call.
 Dial Out Extension ?
-Specify the extension the device will call when the intrusion sensor is activated.
+Specify the extension the device will call when the on-board door sensor is activated.
 Enter up to 64 alphanumeric characters.
 Dial Out ID ?
 An additional Caller identification string added to outbound calls.
 Enter up to 64 alphanumeric characters.
-Play recorded audio 🛜 When selected, the device will call the Dial Out Extension and play an audio file (corresponds to Intrusion Sensor Triggered on the Audiofiles page) to the phone answering the SIP call when the intrusion sensor is activated.
-Repeat Intrusion Message ?
+Play recorded audio ?
+When selected, the device will call the Dial Out Extension and play an audio file to the phone answering the SIP call (corresponds to Door Ajar on the Audiofiles page).
+Repeat Sensor Message ?
 The number of times to repeat the audio message through the local speaker or to the remote endpoint.
 A value of 0 will repeat forever.
 Enter a value from 0-65536.
-Intrusion Sensor Strobe Settings The following strobe settings will only appear if a CyberData Strobe product is connected to your device.
+Sensor Strobe Settings The following strobe settings will only appear if a CyberData Strobe product is connected to your device.
 If a CyberData Strobe product is not connected to your device, you will not see the strobe settings.
-Blink Strobe on Intrusion Sensor ?
-When selected, the Strobe will blink a scene when the intrusion sensor is triggered.
+Blink Strobe on Sensor ?
+When selected, the Strobe will blink a scene when the sensor is triggered.
 Scene ?
 Select desired scene (only one may be chosen).
 ADA Compliant ?
 Strobe will blink ON at the specified brightness for 150ms then OFF for 350ms during the duration of the event.
 Slow Fade ?
 Strobe will increase in brightness from 0 to the specified brightness and back to 0 over the course of about 3.5 seconds during the duration of the event.
 Fast Fade ?
 Strobe will increase in brightness from 0 to the specified brightness and back to 0 over the course of about 1.5 seconds during the duration of the event.
+Slow Blink ?
+Strobe will blink ON at the specified brightness for one second then OFF for one second during the duration of the event.